-A food establishment is an operation that stores, prepares, serves or otherwise provides food for consumption, and provides such food directly to a member of the public for consumption (Fairfax County Code, Chapter 43.1).
-If your business meets the above definition you will need a Permit to Operate.
+A food establishment is an operation that stores, prepares, serves or otherwise provides food for consumption, and provides such food directly to a member of the public for consumption.
+If your business meets the above definition you will need a Permit to Operate of Food Establishment.

 County, Fairfax City or the City of Falls Church?

 Contact the Health Department at 703-246-2444.
 Plans must be approved and an inspection conducted before a Permit to Operate will be issued.
-More specific instructions are available on the Health Department's permits page.
+More specific instructions are available on the Health Department's new food establishment permitting page.

-3. Is the Permit to Operate transferable to a new owner after a
+Is the Permit to Operate transferable to a new owner after

 The Permit to Operate is not transferable.
 An inspection must be conducted before the settlement on the change of ownership.
-More information is available on the permits web page.
+More information is available on the Change of Ownership permitting web page.

 licensed food establishment?